-- Bake for about 25 minutes or until chicken is cooked through and reaches internal temperature of 165 degrees Fahrenheit at the thickest part (time will vary depending on the thickness/size of your chicken breasts, so check on at the 23 minute mark).
+- Bake for about 25 minutes or until chicken is cooked through (time will vary depending on the thickness/size of your chicken breasts, so check on at the 23 minute mark).
 Let cool/rest slightly before slicing.

 - Mix together arugula, spinach, kale, mint and chives (if using).
 Combine remainder of ingredients, including cooked chicken, tossing to combine.
 Drizzle and toss with poppy seed dressing upon serving.
 Makes 4 large dinner salads or 6 smaller salads.
 Enjoy!